University of Southampton Students' Union: Rebranding

 For much of its history, the union has used the abbreviation SUSU as its name, short for the original name Southampton University Students' Union, while its official name is the University of Southampton Students' Union.
 To combat falling satisfaction with the union and to address a brand that was difficult for the union's staff to apply, they approached Holden's design agency who had worked on The Union MMU.
-The surveys they completed concluded that the perception of the union was of contradictions and that the vast majority were indifferent to the union which they concluded was worse than negative.
-When they looked into the name they concluded that affection for the name SUSU grew over time and that the name was seen initially as childish, weird, incorrect and rude when translated into other languages.
+The surveys they completed concluded that the perception of the union was full of contradictions and that the vast majority were indifferent to the union, which they concluded was worse than negative.
+When they looked into the name, they concluded that affection for the name SUSU grew over time and that the name was seen initially as childish, weird, incorrect, and rude when translated into other languages.
 Furthermore, the current brand was deemed problematic as there were so many sub-brands that many students engaged with the union in some way (such as sports or clubs) but did not understand they were part of the union.

-Of the three options presented (The Union Southampton, Union of Southampton and Union Southampton) the third option was chosen as the union subsequently changed its trading name to Union Southampton which was stylised as Us. in May 2016.
-The name included a circular mark afterwards which could be adapted including for sub-brands to raise awareness of the different things the union does (places, representation, support and opportunities).
+Of the three options presented (The Union Southampton, Union of Southampton and Union Southampton), the third option was chosen, as the union subsequently changed its trading name to Union Southampton, which was stylised as Us. in May 2016.
+The name included a circular mark afterwards, which could be adapted including for sub-brands to raise awareness of the different things the union does (places, representation, support and opportunities).
 The abbreviation Us. was also chosen to help encourage a shared culture.

 Although the change of name had been announced by the Wessex Scene in March, the £29,000 rebrand was widely revealed by the Soton Tab on Saturday 14 May when new signage was installed on the union buildings.
-The reaction to the signage, black and white in colour without the context of the rest of the brand and look, was negative ('corporate and unfeeling') and a petition to reverse it was launched to reverse it within an hour.
+The reaction to the signage, black and white in colour without the context of the rest of the brand and look, was negative ('corporate and unfeeling') and a petition to reverse it was launched within an hour.
 Although the rest of the brand was due to be released on Monday 16 May, it was leaked on Sunday 15th to the Wessex Scene.

-The strength of feeling led to an open meeting (which revealed 40.5% approval for the name SUSU, 9.6% against and 49.9% indifferent) and with the petition that gained 1,813 signatures on Change.org and further successful petition on the union's website in the autumn an all student vote took place on the rebrand.
+The strength of feeling led to an open meeting (which revealed 40.5% approval for the name SUSU, 9.6% against and 49.9% indifferent) and with the petition that gained 1,813 signatures on Change.org and further successful petition on the union's website, in the autumn, an all student vote took place on the rebrand.
 Two questions were asked, whether students preferred the name SUSU or Union Southampton (Us.) and whether they preferred the old SUSU branding or the new Us. branding.
 With a turnout of 4831, students voted in favour of the name SUSU (by 3328 to 1407 votes) and the new Union Southampton branding (by 2557 to 2154 votes).
 Thus the branding was redesigned to incorporate the SUSU name and rolled out in June 2017 following a student vote on the final design.